2013–14 New York Rangers season: Playoffs

 The New York Rangers ended the 2013–14 regular season as the Metropolitan Division's second seed.
 They defeated the third seed Philadelphia Flyers in the first round, 4–3.
 Then they faced the first seed Pittsburgh Penguins in the second round of the playoffs.
 For the first time in Rangers history, the team came back from a 3–1 series deficit to win the series in seven games to reach the third round for the first time since 1997.
 Next, they defeated the Atlantic Division's third seed Montreal Canadiens in the Eastern Conference Final in the third round, 4–2, and became the Eastern Conference Champions.
 They are the first team in NHL history that played the maximum of 14 games over the first two rounds and still had enough to advance to the final.
-After 20 years, the Rangers headed to the Stanley Cup Finals, where they faced the Western Conference champion Los Angeles Kings, marking the first time since the Yankees and the Dodgers played in the 1981 World Series that teams from New York City and Los Angeles met for a major professional sports championship.
+After 20 years, the Rangers headed to the Stanley Cup Final, where they faced the Western Conference champion Los Angeles Kings, marking the first time since the Yankees and the Dodgers played in the 1981 World Series that teams from New York City and Los Angeles met for a major professional sports championship.
 The Rangers lost three games in overtime and lost the series 4–1.